A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Riemann problem in Milne coordinates

 \section{Riemann problem in Milne coordinates}

-We show two initial problems Eqs.\:\eqref{eq:riemann} and \eqref{eq:initial} have the same analytic solution.
+We show that the two initial problems Eqs.\:\eqref{eq:riemann} and \eqref{eq:initial} have the same analytic solution.
 First, we prove that the hydrodynamic state which satisfies the condition $\partial_\eta \bm V=0$ at some proper time keeps $\partial_\tau \bm V=0$.
+In other words, if the hydrodynamic state $\bm V$ is uniform at some initial proper time, it remains the initial uniform state at all times.
 This state corresponds to the initial condition of the Riemann problem in Milne coordinates Eq.\:\eqref{eq:initial}.
-For the $1+1$ dimensional case, we rewrite the energy conservations, Eqs.\:\eqref{eq:6} and \eqref{eq:8} as
+For the $(1+1)$-dimensional case, we rewrite the energy conservations, Eqs.\:\eqref{eq:7} and \eqref{eq:8}, as